pandas-dev/pandas/doc/source/merging.rst

 Joining key columns on an index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``join`` takes an optional ``on`` argument which may be a column or multiple
+:meth:`~DataFrame.join` takes an optional ``on`` argument which may be a column
-column names, which specifies that the passed DataFrame is to be aligned on
+or multiple column names, which specifies that the passed ``DataFrame`` is to be
-that column in the DataFrame.
-These two function calls are completely
+aligned on that column in the ``DataFrame``.
+These two function calls are
-equivalent:
+completely equivalent:

 ::